Definition of larch

 probably from German Lärche, from Middle High German lerche, from Latin laric-, larix

 First Known Use: 1548See Words from the same year

-river 270 miles (434 kilometers) Canada in W Quebec flowing NE to unite with the Caniapiskau forming Koksoak River
+river 270 miles (434 kilometers) long in western Quebec, Canada, flowing northeast to unite with the Caniapiskau River forming the Koksoak River